SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Discussion

 \subsection{The model-driven diffusion model}

 Physics plays an important role in MR imaging and is generally utilized to construct the optimization model for MR reconstruction.
-However, the conventional diffusion model is trained solely on image domain distributions and does not leverage these physics.
+However, conventional diffusion models are trained solely on image domain distributions and do not leverage these physical principles.
 To integrate imaging physics into diffusion models, we can roughly treat the iterative solution of an optimization model as the reverse diffusion process.
 That is, the iterative solution would correspond to the drift coefficient of the reverse-time SDE.
 In this scenario, the physics in any optimization model can be used to “drive” the diffusion process by designing the SDE accordingly, dubbed model-driven diffusion.
-Then the model-driven diffusion reconstruction methods utilize both priors from the optimization model and data distribution, improving the reconstruction quality.
+Model-driven diffusion reconstruction methods then utilize both priors from the optimization model and the data distribution, improving reconstruction quality.
 SPIRiT-Diffusion can be regarded as a typical example of model-driven diffusion.

 In practice, we usually need to know the perturbation kernel to estimate the score function in diffusion models.
 Generally speaking, the perturbation kernel is a Gaussian distribution with closed-form mean and variance when the drift coefficient is affine.
 For model-driven diffusion, it’s substantial to make the perturbation kernel computable since the physical operator is in the exponential term most of the time.
 In SPIRiT-Diffusion, this issue is solved by introducing the coil sensitivity in the diffusion coefficient.
 Alternatively, using sliced score matching for model training also provides a feasible solution, i.e., simulating the SDE to sample from $p_{0 t}(\mathbf{x}(t) \mid \mathbf{x}(0))$ to bypass the computation of the perturbation kernel.